azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_06.md

 When you train a model, you have to do something about the data that's missing.
 In this dataset, the normalized-losses column is missing many values, so you'll exclude that column from the model altogether.

-1. In the component palette to the left of the canvas, expand the Data Transformation section and find the Select Columns in Dataset component.
+1. In the component palette to the left of the canvas, expand the 'Data Transformation' section and find the 'Select Columns in Dataset' component.

-2. Drag the Select Columns in Dataset component onto the canvas.
+2. Drag the 'Select Columns in Dataset' component onto the canvas.
 Drop the component below the dataset component.

 3. Connect the Automobile price data (Raw) dataset to the Select Columns in Dataset component.
 Drag from the dataset's output port, which is the small circle at the bottom of the dataset on the canvas, to the input port of Select Columns in Dataset, which is the small circle at the top of the component.